Early Action FAQs

 Which decision types are released in Early Action?

-Students who apply Early Action will receive either an admit, defer or deny decision.
+Students who apply Early Action will receive either an admit or deny decision, or will have their application moved forward to Regular Decision.

-If I don’t get accepted during Early Action, will my application automatically be deferred?
+If I don’t get accepted during Early Action, will my application automatically be moved forward to Regular Decision

-If you receive a defer admission decision during Early Action, your application will automatically be considered for Regular Decision.
+If you do not receive a decision during Early Action, your application will automatically be moved forward for consideration in Regular Decision.
 Some students who apply Early Action may not be admissible to Clemson University and will therefore receive a deny decision.
-Students who are deferred to Regular Decision may not appeal their decision as it is still under active consideration.
+Students who are moved forward to Regular Decision may not appeal their decision as it is still under active consideration.

-If I receive a defer admission decision during Early Action, when will I receive my final admission decision?
+If my Early Action application is moved forward to Regular Decision, when will I receive my final admission decision?

-Your application is deferred to the Regular Decision timeline, so you will receive an admission decision on in mid-February.
+You will receive an admission decision in mid-February.

 Majors and Financial Aid